 To find out more head to the pages on this site or Facebook page or do contact me at firstname.lastname@example.org

-So how does Shiatsu fit in as a therapy?
-Is it a massage? – Well a client once said ‘It’s not like any massage I’ve ever had.’
-It does use massage techniques but is always given through clothes, which is an obvious difference to a lot of forms of massage.
+A client once said ‘It’s not like any massage I’ve ever had.’
+It does use massage techniques but is always given through clothes.
 It is also given on a futon mat on the floor, although can be given on a couch or chair.

-Is Shiatsu body-work?
-Most definitely and although it comes at things from a different angle to physiotherapy or sports massage, for instance, it can still help ease pain and increase mobility.
+Shiatsu is body-work, most definitely and although it comes at things from a different angle to physiotherapy or sports massage, it can still help ease pain and increase mobility.

 It is a pretty physical form on therapy, with some great stretches and rotations.
 Obviously it is only as physical as appropriate for each client.
 It is a little like Thai or Yoga massage but looks to work the Meridians, lines of energy, that Acupuncture and Acupressure use.

-I am personally interested in providing a space for my clients that is safe, in which they can feel and express in anyway they feel they want to.
+I am interested in providing a space for my clients that is safe – where they can feel and express in anyway they want to.
 Clients have their own stories and journeys and generally want to move on, away from physical issues or leaving behind past habits or upsets.
-I hope to support them to do this by bringing their attention to their bodies, where and how is the body holding trauma and what touch provides relief or release.
+I look to support them to do this by bringing their attention to their bodies, where and how is the body holding trauma and what touch provides relief or release.